 “Sharing Responsibility with a Machine”

-Keywords: Experiment, Dictator Game, Human-Machine Interaction, Hybrid-Decision Situation
+Keywords: Experiment, Dictator Game, Moral wiggle room, Hybrid-Decision Situation, Self-image concerns, Responsibility.

 - Data, R files, and z-Tree programs.